fabbrodan/OnlineScheduler/README.md

 # OnlineScheduler
-Project repo for David, Daniel and Hildas Online Scheduler
+Project repo for David, Daniel and Hildas Online Scheduler.
+Also Alexander